Guide to the provision of redress

 When should financial redress be paid?

-In some cases an action (including an inaction) of a public body wrongly taken may affect a person in a manner which can easily be quantified and payment of compensation may be appropriate.
+In some cases an action (including an inaction) of a public body wrongly taken may affect a person in a manner which can easily be quantified and payment of financial redress may be appropriate.
 Financial redress may be considered for:

 - Financial Loss - where there is a specific amount of money denied to a person as a result of the action, financial redress should make good the specific loss which has occurred.

 - Loss of purchasing power - where refunds or payments of benefits have been delayed or withheld over an unduly extended period of time as a result of an error, misinterpretation, oversight or other similar action on the part of a public body.